hannesm/patch/README.md

 The function `patch` assumes that the patch applies cleanly, and does not check this assumption.
 Exceptions may be raised if this assumption is violated.
-The git diff format allows further features, such as file permissions, and also a "copy from / to" header, which I was unable to spot in the wild.
+The git diff format allows further features, such as file permissions.

 ## Installation